 The human heart’s electromagnetic field is approximately 60 times that of the brain, and takes in information and other electromagnetic fields beyond the body.

 I love to wake up in the morning and spend a few minutes feeling gratitude for all the gifts in my life.
 I feel it starts my day on a positive note and gets me into my ‘flow’, that carries throughout the day.
 I believe we create and attract to us, what we focus on.

 And it’s a great way to shift your perspective when ever you’re experiencing negative emotions or simply in a slump.

 According to ‘Psychology Today’, gratitude improves self esteem, increases mental strength, fosters empathy, better sleep, happiness, general health and resilience.
 And reduces depression and aggression.
 That pretty much covers it all.

 Don’t forget to include gratitude for yourself.
-Most all of us could benefit for a bit more self love, which we need in order to love others.
+Most all of us could benefit from a bit more self love, which we need in order to love others.

 Modern life rewards us for multi tasking and being in a constant state of trying to achieve more and more.
 According to the National Institute of Mental Health, approximately 10 percent of Americans struggle with anxiety disorders.